-A BMA survey of EU doctors working in the UK has found that nearly half are considering leaving following the EU referendum result, with almost one in five already having solid plans to relocate elsewhere.
+A 2017 BMA survey of EU doctors working in the UK found that nearly half were considering leaving following the EU referendum result, with almost one in five having solid plans to relocate elsewhere.

 Around 12,000 doctors who work in the NHS in England – 7.7% of the UK medical workforce - qualified in the EU, with many more working in public health and academic medicine.
 Recruiting from Europe has been vital in dealing with staff shortages in UK health services, ensuring the NHS can provide high-quality, reliable and safe patient care.

-- Almost half (45%) are considering leaving the UK following the referendum vote, with another 29% saying they are unsure.
+- almost half (45%) were considering leaving the UK following the referendum vote, with another 29% saying they were unsure

-- Of those considering leaving, more than a third (39%) have made plans to leave, meaning almost one in five EU doctors (18%) have made plans to leave the UK.
+- of those considering leaving, more than a third (39%) had made plans, meaning that almost one in five EU doctors (18%) had made plans to leave the UK

-- The top three reasons cited for considering leaving were the UK’s decision to leave the EU, a current negative attitude toward EU workers in the UK and continuing uncertainty over future immigration rules.
+- the top three reasons cited for considering leaving were the UK’s decision to leave the EU, a negative attitude towards EU workers in the UK, and continuing uncertainty over future immigration rules

-- Germany, Spain and Australia are the top three countries that doctors are considering moving to.
+- Germany, Spain and Australia were the top three countries that doctors were considering moving to.

-While 57% of EU doctors said they are committed to working in the UK, when we asked, ‘Are you considering leaving the UK and moving to another country?’
-44.71% of respondents stated they are currently considering leaving the UK and moving to another country.
+While 57% of EU doctors said they were committed to working in the UK, when we asked: "are you considering leaving the UK and moving to another country?"
+44.71% of respondents said they were.

 Expectations of Brexit negotiations

-The survey found only 9.52% of EU doctors are confident of a positive outcome in the current negotiations taking place on EU and UK citizens’ rights, whilst 31.14% responded ‘not sure’ and 59.34% were not confident with the outcome.
-In addition, 76.89% respondents stated a negative outcome to the current EU and UK citizens' rights Brexit negotiations would make them more likely to consider leaving the UK.
+The survey found only 9.52% of EU doctors were confident of a positive outcome in the negotiations taking place on EU and UK citizens' rights, while 31.14% responded ‘not sure’ and 59.34% were not confident with the outcome.
+In addition, 76.89% of respondents said that a negative outcome to these negotiations would make them more likely to consider leaving the UK.